 - Azure Stack Hub

-The recommended solution described in this reference architecture document isn't the only way to provide disaster recovery functionality for Azure Stack Hub VM-based workloads.
+The recommended solution that's described in this article isn't the only way to provide disaster recovery functionality for Azure Stack Hub VM-based workloads.
 Customers have other options, including:

 A failover to another Azure Stack Hub stamp.
 Users that need to protect against a datacenter or site outage might be able to use another Azure Stack Hub deployment to implement disaster recovery provisions.
 With primary and secondary locations, users can deploy applications in an active/passive configuration across two environments.
-For less critical workloads, it might be acceptable to leverage unused capacity in the secondary location to perform on-demand restoration of applications from backup.
-You also have the option to implement a recovery site in another datacenter, which, in turn, leverages Azure Site Recovery to provision a replica of the recovery site in Azure.
-Several factors determine whether the use of Azure Site Recovery with Azure serving as the failover site is a viable solution.
+For less critical workloads, it might be acceptable to use unused capacity in the secondary location to perform on-demand restoration of applications from backup.
+You can also implement a recovery site in another datacenter, which, in turn, uses Site Recovery to provision a replica of the recovery site in Azure.
+Several factors determine whether the use of Site Recovery with Azure serving as the failover site is a viable solution.
 These factors include government regulations, corporate policies, and latency requirements.

-As of July 2020, Azure Site Recovery doesn't support this scenario, which means that the implementation would need to rely on a third party or in-house solution.
+As of July 2020, Site Recovery doesn't support this scenario, which means that the implementation has to use a partner or in-house solution.

 Back up and restore.
-Backing up your applications and datasets enables you to recover quickly from downtime because of data corruption, accidental deletions, or localized outages.
-For Azure Stack Hub VM-based applications, you can use an in-guest agent to protect application data, operating system configuration, and data stored on volumes.
-Backing up a VM using a guest OS agent typically includes capturing operating system configuration, files, folders, volumes, application binaries, and application data.
-Recovering an application from an agent requires recreating the VM, followed by installing the operating system and the guest agent.
+Backing up your applications and datasets makes it possible for you to recover quickly from downtime that results from data corruption, accidental deletions, or localized outages.
+For Azure Stack Hub VM-based applications, you can use an in-guest agent to protect application data, operating system configurations, and data that's stored on volumes.
+Backing up a VM by using a guest OS agent typically includes capturing operating system configurations, files, folders, volumes, application binaries, and application data.
+Recovering an application from an agent requires recreation of the VM, followed by installation of the operating system and the guest agent.
 At that point, you can restore data into the guest OS.

 Backup of disk snapshots.
-It's possible to use snapshots to capture an Azure Stack Hub VM configuration and the disks attached to a stopped VM.
-This requires backup products that integrate with Azure Stack Hub APIs to capture VM configuration and create disk snapshots.
+It's possible to use snapshots to capture an Azure Stack Hub VM configuration and the disks that are attached to a stopped VM.
+This process requires backup products that integrate with Azure Stack Hub APIs to capture VM configuration and create disk snapshots.

-As of July 2020, using disk snapshots for VM in a running state isn't supported.
-Creating a snapshot of a disk attached to a running VM might degrade the performance or impact the availability of the operating system or application in the VM.
+As of July 2020, using disk snapshots for a running VM isn't supported.
+Creating a snapshot of a disk that's attached to a running VM might degrade the performance or affect the availability of the operating system or of the application in the VM.

-Back up and restore VMs using an external backup solution in the same datacenter followed by the replication of backups to another location.
-This allows you to restore Azure Stack Hub VMs to the same or a different Azure Stack Hub instance, or to Azure.
+Back up and restore VMs by using an external backup solution in the same datacenter, and then replicate the backups to another location.
+In this way, you can restore Azure Stack Hub VMs to the same Azure Stack Hub instance, or to a different one, or to Azure.

-Azure Stack Hub includes self-healing functionality, providing auto-remediation in a range of scenarios involving localized failures of its components.
-However, large-scale failures, including outages affecting server racks or site-level disasters, require additional considerations.
+Azure Stack Hub includes self-healing functionality, providing auto-remediation in a range of scenarios that involve localized failures of its components.
+However, large-scale failures, including outages that affect server racks or site-level disasters, require additional considerations.
 These considerations should be part of the business continuity and disaster recovery strategy for VM-based user workloads.
 This strategy must also account for recovery of the Azure Stack infrastructure, which is separate from workload recovery.

-Traditional, on-premises workload recovery solutions are complex to configure, expensive and labor-intensive to maintain, and challenging to automate, especially when using another on-premises location as the failover site.
-Microsoft recommends an alternative solution that relies on a combination of the cloud and on-premises components to deliver resilient, performance-based, highly automated, and straightforward ways to manage, secure, and achieve a cost-efficient disaster recovery strategy.
-The core element of this solution is the Microsoft Azure Recovery Services offering, with the failover site residing in Azure.
+Traditional on-premises workload recovery solutions are complex to configure, expensive and labor-intensive to maintain, and difficult to automate, especially when you use another on-premises location as the failover site.
+Microsoft recommends an alternative solution that relies on a combination of cloud and on-premises components to deliver resilient, performance-based, highly automated, and straightforward ways to implement, secure, and manage a cost-efficient disaster recovery strategy.
+The core element of this solution is Site Recovery, with the failover site residing in Azure.

 Potential use cases

-Azure Site Recovery with Azure as the failover site eliminates all of these drawbacks.
+Site Recovery with Azure as the failover site eliminates all of the aforementioned drawbacks.
 You can use its capabilities to protect both physical and virtual servers, including those running on either Microsoft Hyper-V or VMware ESXi virtualization platforms.
-You also have the option to leverage the same capabilities to facilitate recovery of workloads running on Azure Stack Hub VMs.
+You can also use the same capabilities to facilitate the recovery of workloads that run on Azure Stack Hub VMs.

-- Replication of changes to computer disks between the production and disaster recovery locations
+- Replication of changes to computer disks that are between the production and disaster recovery locations

 - Orchestration of failover and failback between these two locations